anacletogiovanna/anacletogiovanna/README.md

 <br />

 **🏆 Participation in Marathons and Hackathons 🏆**

 - 🥇 1st place Radix Hackaton 2019:

-First place with the Mercúrio team, which proposed a platform that provides a communication link between ONS, COS Engie and Engie plants, in order to generate data that feeds BI Analytics.
-Mercury reduces the operator's cognitive load, guarantees the reliability of the information transferred, enables auditing and provides management with a view of the whole of Engie plants.

 Here is the repository: